Special Education Guide vs Bildungsberater in Bavaria: Which One Do You Actually Need?

 - The difference between Nachteilsausgleich (§ 33 BaySchO) and Notenschutz (§ 34 BaySchO) and why the distinction matters for your child's diploma

-- The exact one-month deadline for filing a Widerspruch and the required format
+- The normal one-month deadline after receiving a Bescheid, subject to its Rechtsbehelfsbelehrung, and the required format

 - Whether your Schulbegleitung application goes to the Bezirk or the Jugendamt based on your child's diagnosis